natisaver/GoodReads-Multilabel-Genre-Prediction/README.md

 # GoodReads-Multilabel-Genre-Prediction
-A multilabel genre predictor for data science module
+## A multilabel genre predictor for data science module
-# Movie-Genre-Multi-Label-Text-Classification

 In this project, we predict the genres (top 30 standardisation we created) that a book can be classified into based on the plot description, brightness (luminance) of cover images and numRatings.
 The data set is obtained from.
 This is a multi-label classification problem.